iz103/what_lang/README.md

 The code demonstrates the ability to compare parsed text and utilise simple statistical measures to ensure a reasonably accurate language identification.

 All the logic is included in one class (WhatLang).
 The only other class is the WhatLangController, which inherits from WhatLang.
-Is a simple interface layer for the user to input a path to a txt file.
+Is a simple interface layer for the user to input a path to a txt file, in the terminal.

 Within the WhatLang class, the only public method is "language".
 All other methods are called from "language" and are therefore private.
 However all methods are unit tested, hence, @object.send is used to test the private methods.